f5devcentral/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/httplb_3.png

 `e)` Enter a unique name for the origin pool, and then select **K8s Service Name of Origin Server on given Sites** as the type of origin server.
 Note that we will need to indicate the Origin Server **service name**, which follows the format of **servicename.namespace**.
-For this flow, let's specify **frontend.default**.
+For this flow, use the namespace in which you deployed the vk8s cluster.
+Let's specify **frontend.<your-vk8s-ns>**.

 After that select site **Virtual Site** as site where the origin server will be located.
 Specify reference to the virtual site object - **shared/ves-io-all-res** which includes all Regional Edge Sites across Volterra.
 After that, select **vK8s Networks on Site** as network, which means that origin server is on vK8s network on the site.
 And then enter the port **80** where endpoint service will be available.
 Click **Continue** to move on.